Hardcore Henry (2015)

 ★★ / ★★★★

 Here is a film for people who love first-person shooter video games more than the movies.
-It moves quickly, there is an ocean violence, and something surprising tends to pop up every ten to fifteen minutes not to serve the story necessarily but for the sake of not losing our attention.
+It moves quickly, there is an ocean of violence, and something surprising tends to pop up every ten to fifteen minutes not to serve the story necessarily but for the sake of not losing our attention.
 It is loud, not particularly intelligent, and highly simplistic in its themes.
 But it has moments of creativity that amuse, stun, and impress.

 We experience the bloody events through the eyes of a man named Henry who is given a second chance at life by a scientist (Haley Bennett) who says she is his wife.
 Just as the mute and amnesiac Henry is getting accustomed to his new reality of being a body that is part-man, part-robot, a mysterious figure (Danila Kozlovsky) with psychokinetic powers breaks in the sky lab and claims he intends to add Henry to his growing army.
 Henry and Estelle manage to escape in a pod and land in Moscow.